netgrawl/django-locallibrary-class-project/README.md

 Tutorial "Local Library" website written in Django.

-For detailed information about this project see the associated [MDN tutorial home page](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Tutorial_local_library_website).
+For detailed information about this project see the associated lessons on its class on Netgrawl Academy [Course Home Page](https://learn.netgrawl.com/course/Django-Web-Framework-Python-Boot-Camp).

 ## Overview